dk-fern/flaskWebApp-with-docker/Project Guide/1_Flask.md

       <!-- Add more items as needed -->
   </ul>
 ```

    - The Job title is between the `<h5> </h5>` tags, the description is the line below that betwen the `<p> </p>` tags, and the responsibilities are each listed in `<li> </li>` tags.
    - *HINT: Keep each listed item on it's own row like I have it in this code to make it easy to organize

+If you're feeling overwhelmed with the HTML or getting lost, remember to utilize ChatGPT or a similar AI tool.
+Putting in your HTML and asking it to clean up your code for you or explain certain lines can be super helpful.

+## 4. Final Step: Re-run Your Web Application

+With everything saved, let's re-run the web app and see our finished product.
+I'm sure you did this multiple times throughout testing and development, but in your terminal (make sure your terminal path is back in the same directory as `app.py`) run the command `python app.py`.
+Open up your web browser, navigate to ***"localhost:8080"*** and take a look.

+I'm crossing my fingers for you that everything works and looks good, and congratulations!
+You've successfully created your first web application and I'm sure it looks great!

+## Next steps:
+Like I said at the beginning: as an IT professional, developing a web application isn't generally a necessary part of the job.
+But this step was necessary in our project to get to using Docker and Terraform to deploy the application.
+While you could have done the same thing with a sample web app that just showed a generic website with no functionality, you instead took the chance to learn something new and actually interesting/useful.
+Having your own resume website is great to show off to employers and really stands out!

+Now let's move to our next step, getting hands-on with Docker.
+Click here to move to the [Docker Guide](https://github.com/dk-fern/flaskWebApp-with-docker/blob/main/Project%20Guide/2_Docker.md)